 Who’s driving the decision?

 Often, it’s a family caregiver, not the recipient, who makes the call.
-Doctors and nurses can also play an important role, often making recommendations about when home care is needed and at what level.
+Doctors and nurses can also play an important role by making recommendations about when home care is needed and at what level.
 Since these are the people who often broach the subject and do the research, making them aware of your service is crucial.

 How do I get in front of family members?